 In all honesty and fairness, participating in this event was a very distant thought when the year started.
 Unlike 2017, I have been making a decent amount of progress towards the upcoming Kortelopet as part of the Birkie festivities.
 Progress, to be fair and honest, has so far been only about improving the technique – especially having to make a right turn while going down a slope.
 To be fair and honest, I did want to improve the distance (per session or attempt) as well but just hadn’t made enough time (or had made time for excuses, as my lovely Lombardian friends would say).

 .
 With this being the only chosen Marathon in 2016, all my eggs were in one basket so to say, and hope was that I would actually follow a training regiment to improve my PR.
 Maybe even bring it under the four hour mark.

 had taken over an hour to cover less than one mile on relatively flat trails.
 More so than skiing, it was a battle between yours truly and formidable laws of gravity and friction that the latter two won in a merciless beatdown.
 Given the sheer lack of information, expertise and/or experience, the chances of me surviving the wild and presumably treacherous Noque trails let alone making it out alive were very very slim … if not non-existent.
 So, it didn’t happen in 2014.

+Haven’t you done enough half marathons?
+Are you ever going to do a full?
+If so, when?
 Seven (one each in Detroit, Marquette, Porcupine Mountains, and two apiece in Green Bay and Madison) of the 17 half marathons I have had the good fortune of participating in so far since 2013 had featured a full marathon as part of their festivities.
 The course for many of these seven aforementioned half marathons had partly, if not entirely, overlapped with that of the corresponding full marathon.
 The often interesting and inspiring but always entertaining and hilarious signs that people held along the side for the marathoners, as such, were quite hard to miss.
 And so were the aforementioned questions that many a friend, in and outside of my community, frequently and caringly put forth over the past many months to put me outside of my comfort zone, and in turn, make me better — a whole lot better.

 I don’t have a specific reason or a story as to why I signed up for this race in early July, except that I was looking for half marathon events to get the count up to ten, and I wished to keep as many such events in the Yoop as possible.
 Marquette Marathon, not too far from being a home area event, seemed to satisfy all such requirements with the added bonus of a new point to point — mostly downhill — course, making it a very good candidate to test my legs in different conditions and potentially earn a new PR.